flyceratops/Deep-Learning_Udacity/README.md

-# My-First-Neural-Network
+# Deep Learning Foundation Nanodegree Program at Udacity
-My first neural network for Deep Learning at Udacity
+My projects from the course.